-This is why you may feel tired and gain a lot of weight in the winter because your metabolism has slow down to help your body to adjust to the change in your environment.
+This is why you may feel tired and gain a lot of weight in the winter because your metabolism has slowed down to help your body adjust to the change in your environment.

 As a result, your hair factory might also slow down, which means slower hair growth.

 You can counter this effect by eating healthy and exercising to keep your metabolism and body in its optimal condition.

 You should also ensure that you keep your hair moisturized and focus on length retention so that you experience less breakage and can retain more length, despite the weather.

 Now that we’ve covered the six main factors that affect hair growth, let’s now talk about what most bloggers and vloggers don’t talk about when it comes to how YOU can grow your hair.

 The truth is that you can’t really grow your hair since it naturally occurs, although you can help your hair grow faster and long by eating healthy and staying healthy.